SynthstromAudible/DelugeFirmware/docs/features/note_noterow_editor.md

 While holding shift or sticky shift, you can:
 - add / remove notes on the grid
 - press and hold one or more notes to edit the same parameter selected for the row but for only for the notes you selected
-- with a note selected you can edit it's velocity by turning the horizontal encoder <>
+- with a note selected you can edit its velocity by turning the horizontal encoder <>
 - with a note selected you can nudge it by pressing and turning the horizontal encoder <>
-- with a note selected you can edit it's repeats by pressing and turning the vertical encoder
+- with a note selected you can edit its repeats by pressing and turning the vertical encoder
-- vertical scroll, horizontal scroll and zoom to select other notes
-- rotate a row by physically holding the audition pad and pressing and turning the horizontal encoder

-### Exit Note Row Menu
+### Exit Note Row Editor Menu

 You can exit the menu by pressing BACK to back out or you can press the greyed out Main Grid Pads